Secure Your Wireless Network

 If you have a wireless network at home, have you taken basic steps to secure it?
 One important step you can take is to change the default password of your router to something only you know.
 Wireless routers typically arrive with a default password like “admin” or “password.”
 Changing this to a secure password protects your router – and your computer – from attack, including a new stealthy attack recently discovered by researchers which could lead to loss of your personal information and passwords.
 Turning on the encryption capabilities of your wireless router, especially WPA and WPA2, provides additional protection but can be slightly harder to configure.

+It may be impossible to eliminate risk, but it can be mitigated, especially when it comes to wireless LANs.
 Also be sure to consult the manufacturer’s website or your manual to identify how to change default passwords and configure encryption for your particular equipment.

 If you have a wireless network at home, have you taken basic steps to secure it?
 One important step you can take is to change the default password of your router to something only you know.
 Wireless routers typically arrive with a default password like “admin” or “password.”
 Changing this to a secure password protects your router – and your computer – from attack, including a new stealthy attack recently discovered by researchers which could lead to loss of your personal information and passwords.
 Turning on the encryption capabilities of your wireless router, especially WPA and WPA2, provides additional protection but can be slightly harder to configure.
 Consult the manufacturer’s website or your manual to identify how to change default passwords and configure encryption.